All Products

 Document Center

-Get/List (query type)
+Get/List (query operations)

 • Supported query patterns:

-• Supports advanced SQL mode (MyBatis style).
+• Supports Advanced SQL mode (MyBatis style).

 • Supports configuring parameters in the SELECT clause.
 For example: SELECT id_card, SUM(CASE WHEN id_card LIKE ${id_card} THEN 1 ELSE 0 END) AS proj_score FROM table WHERE c LIKE ${id_card} GROUP BY id_card.